FlameInDark-Team/Computer-Science-2024/README.md

 1. **Front Page.jpeg**
    - ![Front Page](./Front%20Page.jpeg)
-   - Description: The front page of the website, highlighting the main interface.
+   - Description: The front page of the project copy, highlighting the main interface to be written.

 2. **Introduction.jpeg**
    - ![Introduction](./Introduction.jpeg)